- views

 Pasted image 20241117015818.png

-Calculating the Target Labels
+CInspecting the Target Labels

-For the purposes of this blogpost, I will focus on analysing the K correction at band sdss_r with band shift 0.1.
-That said, the distribution of our target variable looks like this:
+The original DESI data release does not provide K-corrections.
+However, since the release includes galaxy spectra, K-corrections can be calculated analytically, as done by the Value Added Catalog "FastSpecFit".
+For the purposes of this blogpost, I will focus on predicting the K correction at band sdss_r with band shift 0.1.
+Thus, the distribution of our target variable for regression looks like this:

 Pasted image 20241117004541.png